Man Charged In Stabbing Death Of Good Samaritan Who Tried To Stop Attack On Teen

 CHICAGO (CBS) — A Berwyn man has been charged in the stabbing death of Humberto Guzman, a good Samaritan who tried to stop an attack on a teen in a Berwyn grocery store Friday.

-Fernando Barrios is charged with first degree murder and attempted murder in two stabbings that took place inside and outside Valle’s Produce.READ MORE: Indiana Reports 1,127 New COVID-19 Cases, 13 Additional Deaths
+Fernando Barrios is charged with first degree murder and attempted murder in two stabbings that took place inside and outside Valle’s Produce.READ MORE: 6-Year-Old Nayeli Blankenbaker Collects Donations For The Homeless For Her Birthday, Forgoing Gifts For Herself

 Berwyn Police say Barrios accused a teenage girl of cutting in line at the grocery store and stabbed Guzman to death Friday morning after the good Samaritan tried to intervene when the attacker began punching the girl and her mother.